 - (3) Emission standards for asbestos incorporated in the EPA's National Emission Standards for Hazardous Air Pollutants apply to the demolition or renovation of any institutional, commercial, or industrial building, structure, facility, installation, or portion thereof that contains friable asbestos or where the Contractor's methods for such actions will produce friable asbestos. - b.
-The Contractor shall submit demolition notification the United States Environmental Protection Agency (USEPA) and the Virginia Department of Labor and Industry a minimum of 10 business days prior to starting work on the following bridge activities:

-- (1) Dismantling and removing existing structures - (2) Moving an entire structure - (3) Reconstruction and repairs involving the replacement of any load-bearing component of a structure
+The Contractor shall submit demolition notification to the EPA and the Virginia Department of Labor and Industry, in accordance with Section 107.01, a minimum of 10 business days prior to starting work on the following bridge activities: - (1) Dismantling and removing existing structures - (2) Moving an entire structure - (3) Reconstruction and repairs involving the replacement of any loadbearing component of a structure